GaryHostt/DR_DNS-1/README.md

 ### Lab200: configure failover & recovery backups
 - Configure DNS failover to standby region in traffic management
-- Run attached Python scripts to take backups and move them to phoenix from ashburn
+- Run attached Python scripts to take backups and move them from primary to standby region
 - Restore a backup from the Primary region to compute in the standby region

 ### Lab300: simulate disaster